harikrishna3704/SmartMobility-RentNGlide-EbikeSharingPlatform/README.md

 ---

-## **🗃️ Data Design**

-Structured database with relational design for users, bikes, rentals, and payments.
-Class diagrams map directly to object-oriented schema design for implementation readiness.

----

 ## **⏱️ Timeline & Deliverables**

 Our team followed a milestone-based weekly plan, from ideation to final reporting.
 Highlights include: